Lords of Chaos (video game)

 Lords of Chaos is a turn-based tactics tactical role-playing game published by Blade Software in 1990.
-It is the sequel to Chaos and an ancestor of the popular X-COM series of games, also written by Julian Gollop.
+It is the sequel to Chaos: The Battle of Wizards and an ancestor of the popular X-COM series of games, also written by Julian Gollop.
 In Lords of Chaos each player controls a wizard who can cast various magic spells.
 The spells have various effects, for example summoning other creatures (which the player also controls), or damaging opposing creatures and wizards.
 The game can be played against a computer-controlled opponent or by up to four human players.